temirov/pipeline/README.md

 Check out the [`examples`](examples) directory for more complete usage examples:

-- `ls.go`: Implementation of a pipeline that mimics the Unix `ls` command
+- ls: An implementation of a pipeline that mimics the Unix ls command.
+This example features smart wildcard reconstruction—if the shell expands a wildcard into a single file (e.g. content.sh), the system reconstructs the intended pattern (e.g. *.sh) so that matching is done correctly.
 - More examples coming soon!

 ## Contributing